Deadline: January 15, 2021

 International students should consult the University Admissions requirements for TOEFL IELTS, MELAB, and SPEAK.
 The minimum scores for students holding a teaching assistantship in the English department: TOEFL – 550 on the written Speaking Portion or 28 on the internet-based test.
 The department may accept students with scores of 23-27 on a conditional basis pending the satisfactory completion of a course in Academic Spoken English.
 IELTS – score of 6.
 MELAB – score of 77.

 International applicants are exempt from the English proficiency requirement if enrolled for one academic year in a degree-seeking program at a recognized/regionally accredited university or college in a country where English is the official language prior to your anticipated term of enrollment at UF, or if you are from one of the following countries.

 Florida law requires all non-U.S. students who are going to be graduate teaching assistants– even if exempted from the IELTS, MELAB and TOEFL requirement — to prove adequate command of the English language.
 One way to demonstrate oral proficiency in order to teach is to take the SPEAK test.

 Transcripts: International students may use unofficial transcripts for the admissions process.
 However, once admitted they must provide official transcripts and certificates of degree.
-UF requires transcripts in the original language and an English translation, as well as copies of the degree certificate in the native language and an English translation.
+UF requires transcripts in the native language and an English translation, as well as copies of the degree certificate in the native language and an English translation.